“Good music doesn't have an expiration date."

 And so it began.
 Lessons with Daniel, via Skype, began.
 And questions I had been holding for years had answers.
 And the answers to my questions like "Why does this music look like a Sousa march?" made perfect sense.

 And now we are colleagues, as Daniel and I are working to co-author a book which uniquely tells the story of drummers from all over the world navigating the infancy of a brand new instrument, the drum set, through photographs, newspaper clippings, and more.
-So do me a favor, ask for "The Postcard Project: A Snapshot of Drumming Life, 1900-1930" at a bookstore near you starting in the autumn of 2017.
+So do me a favor and check in for updates on a publishing date for "The Postcard Project: A Snapshot of Drumming Life, 1900-1930".

-In addition to the book, I have recently launched a series of short videos that help tell the story of those drummers and the equipment they used.
-Subscribe to my YouTube channel to know when a new video hits the internet.
-(Or click on the "Videos" tab where you'll find a link to each one.)
+In addition to the book, in March 2017, I launched a series of short videos that help tell the story of those drummers and the equipment they used.
+Subscribe to my YouTube channel to know when each new video is released.

 I would love to get better acquainted with everyone who shares my passion for drumming, especially historical drumming topics, so please find me via Facebook, Twitter, and YouTube or talk with me after one of my clinics.
 I'd love to hear what makes YOU passionate about our musical heritage, too!